ThewBear/awesome-thew/directory.md

 - [No Design Development](https://nodesign.dev/) A collection of tools for developers who have little to no artistic talent.

+### Landing Page

+- [Landingfolio](https://www.landingfolio.com/) The Best Landing Page Design Inspiration, Templates, Resources and More

+- [SaaS Pages](https://saaspages.xyz/) A collection of the best landing pages with a focus on copywriting and design.

 ## SaaS

 - [G2](https://www.g2.com/) Get the right software & services for your business